Hqnnqh/buddy/README.md

 # buddy

 **Buddy** is here to keep you company while you work on your computer!
-It’s an animated, interactive little friend that floats around your screen, responding to your clicks and bringing smiles to your day. 😊
+It’s an animated, interactive little friend that runs across your screen and responds to your clicks.

 ![](res/example.gif)

-## Features 🌟
-- **Interactive Animations**: Your Buddy reacts to clicks and moves around on the screen.
-- **Custom Sprites**: Load your own sprites for animations!
-Buddy adapts to any character you want.
-- **Adjustable Settings**: Set your Buddy’s size, animation speed, movement speed, and more!
-- **Configurable Events**: Make Buddy surprise you with random events on click!

-## Prerequisites 🛠️
+## Prerequisites
-To run Buddy, you’ll need the following:

 - **Rust**: Make sure you have Rust installed.
 If not, head over to [Rust’s official website](https://www.rust-lang.org/tools/install) for installation instructions.
 - **GTK4**: Buddy uses GTK4 for rendering the character.
-You can install it on Linux by running:
+It can be installed on Linux by running:

 ```bash
 sudo apt install libgtk-4-dev
 ```

-## Installation 🚀
+## Installation
 1. Clone the repository to your local machine:

   ```bash